mmuckley/torchkbnufft/README.md

 `torchkbnufft` implements a non-uniform Fast Fourier Transform [1, 2] with Kaiser-Bessel gridding in PyTorch.
-The implementation is completely in Python, facilitating robustness and flexible deployment in human-readable code.
+The implementation is completely in Python, facilitating flexible deployment in human-readable code with no compilation.
 NUFFT functions are each wrapped as a ```torch.autograd.Function```, allowing backpropagation through NUFFT operators for training neural networks.

 This package was inspired in large part by the implementation of NUFFT